udellc/Vibrosonics/README.md

  - Dr. Chet Udell (Project leader and manager)
  - Vincent Vaughn (Advised software and hardware development)
  - Alex Synytsia (Participated in hardware development for the project during the 2022-2023 years)
+ - Nick Synytsia (Developed AudioLab and advised software development for 2024-2025)